haiwen/seafile-docs/extension/webdav.md

 # Change the value of fastcgi to true if fastcgi is to be used
 fastcgi = false

-# If you deploy seafdav behind nginx/apache, you need to modify "share_name".
+# If you deploy SeafDAV behind nginx/apache, you need to modify "share_name".
 share_name = /
 </pre>